EmmanuelUrias/rest-rant/README.md

 # Note to self

 images dont display properly.
 New places don't display but the data gets through.
 Go through part 1-current and add all the possible comments to your code.
-Do bonus for part 5
+Do bonus for part 5.
+Do super bonus for part 9.

 rest-rant is an app where users can review restaurants